 When you are considering an international expansion—as we have already mentioned—it’s important to make sure that you have a data protection plan in place for each jurisdiction you wish to expand to.
 This is because every legal jurisdiction has its own unique framework and set of regulations that govern everything to do with data, especially data protection.

 The biggest example is the situation in Europe and the GDPR.
-To ensure compliance with the GDPR, organisations need to ask themselves questions like:
+To ensure compliance with the GDPR, organizations need to ask themselves questions like:

-New Horizons Global Partners is a global professional employer organisation (PEO) that are specialists in corporate international expansions.
+Horizons is a global professional employer organization (PEO) that are specialist in corporate international expansions.
 Our specialists can advise on a wide range of issues, including those related to compliance with applicable privacy regulations and data protection legislation including the GDPR.

 So, if the thought of data protection still has you scratching your head, feel free to reach out to us for a zero-obligation introductory chat and find out how we can help.